webplatform/docs/css/atrules/viewport/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-You can use the '''@-ms-viewport''' rule in tandem with media queries to help optimize your layout.
-Typically, you nest the '''@-ms-viewport''' rule inside the media query, as shown in the following pseudocode snippet:
+You can use the '''@viewport''' rule in tandem with media queries to help optimize your layout.
+Typically, you nest the '''@viewport''' rule inside the media query, as shown in the following pseudocode snippet:
 <code>@media [media query logic here] {
-@-ms-viewport {
+@viewport {
 [viewport properties here]
 }
 [CSS for this layout combination here]
 }</code>
 |Import_Notes====Syntax===
-<code>'''@-ms-viewport '''{ ''viewport-properties'' }</code>
+<code>'''@viewport '''{ ''viewport-properties'' }</code>
 ===Parameters===
 ;''viewport-properties'':One or more property declarations, each with a trailing semicolon.
 Only the following viewport properties are supported.